 And so I practically gave myself a heart attack when I read a few months ago that, as part of the NBA Global Games, the Pacers were coming to Taiwan in October to play an exhibition against Jeremy Lin and the Houston Rockets.
 It’s actually not the first time the Pacers have been to Taipei, as they played an exhibition against the Denver Nuggets in 2008, when I was studying in the UK (I remember lamenting the missed opportunity back then).
 My guess is that the Pacers are being picked for Taiwan because they’re a small market team that holds some cache in Taiwan because of Reggie Miller, while the marquee teams, like the Lakers, are sent to the big markets like China (like they were this year).
 I’m not complaining.

-Though generally speaking Taiwanese people are not great at basketball, they loved their NBA and I knew the tickets would be gone as fast as they would for a Jay Chou concert.
-So on the day the tickets were available for sale (only through machines at 7Eleven), I made sure I got there early and reserved myself a machine.
+Though generally speaking Taiwanese people are not great at basketball, they love their NBA and I knew the tickets would be gone as fast as they would be for a Jay Chou concert.
+So on the day the tickets became available for sale (only through machines at 7Eleven), I made sure I got there early and reserved myself a machine.
 I was all hot under the collar when the sale began, and I started getting nervous when I kept being booted out of the system due to traffic overload.
 It happened about three times before I gave up on the cheaper tickets and just went straight to the most expensive — which I was lucky to get through to — and bought 2 tickets.
 The crazy part is that you then have to print out this little receipt and take it to the cashier so you can pay them IN CASH, which is outrageous considering how much the tickets cost (I refuse to divulge this information, but it was more than I could afford).
 Freaking out, I had to go to the ATM three times just to get enough cash out to pay for them, and I had to do it within 10 minutes or else the seat reservation would get automatically cancelled.
 I nearly had an out-of-body experience that afternoon.

 I started to regret spending the money as soon as the tickets (the actual tickets) were printed out and placed in my hands.
 But after some self deliberation I decided it was worth it.
-After all, I didn’t foresee a trip back to the States in my near future and this was still cheaper than getting a plane ticket to fly over there.
+After all, I don’t foresee a trip back to the States in my near future and this was still cheaper than getting a plane ticket to fly over there.
 Most importantly, the Pacers are title contenders this season and I love all the guys on that team, and I would be able to see all of them — courtside!
 So I decided it was worth it, and this was even before Dwight Howard joined the Rockets and made them a contender too.

 The game was on at 1:30pm local time at Taipei Arena, which had been modified into a bona fide NBA arena with the same backboards, rings, floors, and so forth.
 I had heard some people complain about the 2008 experience (Pacers-Nuggets) being somewhat underwhelming, but I think this year they really put in a lot of effort to make it as genuine as possible.
 After all, they had flown over not just the entire roster of players and coaching staff, but also the team owner (Herb Simon), team president Larry Bird (just my favourite non-Pacers player of all time), team mascot Boomer and the Pacemates, the team’s official cheerleading squad.